ItsRatcha/labelingsystem/README.md

 ## Dataset
 The current build uses data from [mozilla-foundation/common_voice_17_0](https://huggingface.co/datasets/mozilla-foundation/common_voice_17_0)
  Dataset, specifically Th/Test data.
 You can change the dataset by changing the `const DATASET_TSV_URL` in *server.js* and `const TAR_FILE_URL` in extract_audio.js

-### note
-Changing the dataset URL might also require significant changes to the parsing logic in `server.js` and the extraction logic in `extract_audio.js` if the new dataset has a different file structure or metadata format.

 # Author
 ---